Mustapha Gadrouz

 Once we’ve defined the goals and clearly identified the challenge, we move on to the sketching phase where we explore our ideas and evaluate which direction works best.The initial idea we discussed with the client was to create a monogram logo using the brand’s initials.

-However, we also asked ourselves: why not explore an alternative direction, like an abstract icon that visually expresses wellness and relaxation?The font paired with the logo needed to reflect the keywords and brand attributes we had previously defined, with the full logo conveying a strong premium feel, enhanced by a calming, wellness-oriented vibe.
+The font paired with the logo needed to reflect the keywords and brand attributes we had previously defined, with the full logo conveying a strong premium feel, enhanced by a calming, wellness-oriented vibe.

 After laying out all the ideas and exploring the different possibilities, we finally chose one direction to move forward with as the first draft.We then tested it through mockups to see how it performs in real-world contexts and to evaluate whether it truly feels right and aligns with the brand’s goals and emotional tone.